 We enjoy it as an option for breakfast topped with a dollop of thick yogurt and a drizzle of honey, but it is also very nice eaten out of hand as a nutritious snack.

-Its also a great example of something nutritious which you can make for your family using store cupboard ingredients, which is really important at the moment.
+Its also a great example of something nutritious and healthy which you can make for your family using store cupboard ingredients, which is really important at the moment.

 I always have everything I need to make this in my cupboard.
 Old fashioned oats, a variety of nuts and seeds, maple syrup, vegetable oil, salt, ground cinnamon, and vanilla.